raphamorim/awesome-conduct/README.md

 - [Coding Like a Girl](https://medium.com/@sailorhg/coding-like-a-girl-595b90791cce)
 - [The Importance of a Code of Conduct](http://www.accountingweb.com/community-voice/blogs/admin/the-importance-of-a-code-of-conduct)

 ## Contributing

-Please take a quick gander at the [contribution guidelines](https://github.com/raphamorim/awesome-canvas/blob/master/CONTRIBUTING.md) first.
+Please take a quick gander at the [contribution guidelines](https://github.com/raphamorim/awesome-canvas/blob/master/CONTRIBUTING.md) before sending your pull request.